Fluorouracil: History

 In 1958, Anthony R. Curreri, Fred J. Ansfield, Forde A. McIver, Harry A. Waisman, and Charles Heidelberger reported the first clinical findings of 5-FU's activity in cancer in humans.

-Natural analogues
+Natural Occurrence

-In 2003, scientists isolated 5-fluorouracil derivatives, closely related compounds, from the marine sponge, Phakellia fusca, collected around Woody Island of the Paracel Islands in the South China Sea.
-This is significant because fluorine-containing natural products are extremely rare.
+In 2003, scientists isolated 5-fluorouracil and 4 closely related compounds from the marine sponge, Phakellia fusca, collected near Woody Island of the Paracel Islands in the South China Sea.
+Fluorine-containing natural products are extremely rare with few examples such as monofluoroacetate.

 Names

 The name "fluorouracil" is the INN, USAN, USP name, and BAN.
 The form "5-fluorouracil" is often used; it shows that there is a fluorine atom on the 5th carbon of a uracil ring.